AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 =============

 In this section, how to offload work to the GPU will be demonstrated.
-AMReX supports offloading work with CUDA, CUDA Fortran, OpenACC or OpenMP.
+AMReX supports offloading work with CUDA, OpenACC, or OpenMP.

 When using CUDA, AMReX provides users with portable C++ function calls or C++ macros that launch a user-defined lambda function.
 When compiled without CUDA,